 In the below-attached image from Zipy, we can see network request timings on the popup, I’m using Google Chrome’s network tab screenshot.

-The network tab can log the details about each network request, but to analyze it properly and preserve or take a backup of the current network request log, we can export this network request in the HAR file to analyze or to keep a backup.
+The network tab has the ability to log the specifics of each network request; however, in order to do a thorough analysis and maintain or create a backup of the current network request log, we must export the network request as a HAR file.

 Note: Before sending the HAR file to anyone, you have to verify its content as it can contain privacy & security sensitive information which you don’t want to share with everyone.